ovska/FlameCsv/docs/docs/source-generator.md

 # Source Generator

+## Foreword

+_There is nothing inherently bad about reflection and compiled expressions._

+For 99% of applications, they work perfectly and are easy to set up and require less manual fiddling, and the performance differences are negligible in FlameCsv.
+However, they are incompatible with AOT and trimming so an alternative API is provided.

 ## Introduction

 FlameCsv includes a source-generator that writes the code binding .NET types to/from CSV headers.
 This allows you to